mkehlmann/DustjsCompile/README.md

 dustjscompile /public/templates/ /public/compiledTemplates/
 ```

-If you want to have all of the compiled templates concatenated into a single file , pass a 3 parameter:
+If you want to have all of the compiled templates concatenated into a single file , pass a third parameter:
 ```
 dustjscompile /public/templates/ /public/compiledTempates/ /public/bundle.js
 ```